Hackthings/contentful-express/README.md

 ### Config.js
 The `config.js` file is your configuration file for this tool.
-Its set to work out of the box with all the defaults.
+It's set to work out of the box with all the defaults.
 Make sure you add your contentful `space ID` and `accessToken` to it.

 All settings in this file can be changed.
 If you change the locations of output for `css` and `js` in your `package.json`, make sure you upate `static.js` or `static.css` in `config.js`.